 1. Lemon Water

-Basically, it is as simple as adding a teaspoon of lemon juice (or more, depending on taste) into your water.
+Basically, it is as simple as adding a teaspoon of natural lemon juice (or more, depending on taste) into your water.
 Make sure that you squeeze the lemon yourself and drink it relatively fast.

 You can add some crushed mint leaves (also fresh) to improve the flavor, but don’t add any sugar or sweetener.

 It might sound strange at first and even taste a bit funky because of the lemon with no sugar, but you will get used to it and start loving it sooner rather than later.
-You also get a bit of extra vitamin C, as well as the lemon juice which some say helps you lose weight.

 2. Sparkling Water

 I absolutely love sparkling water.
-It’s the best option or alternative to fizzy drinks that I enjoyed so much before being diagnosed with a fatty liver.
+It’s the best option or alternative to the fizzy drinks that I enjoyed so much before being diagnosed with a fatty liver.

 For some reason that I can’t really understand, many people hate soda aka sparkling water.
 If you’re one of them, you don’t really have to force yourself to drink.